jasonbayton/11ty/_src/android/android-enterprise-emm-migration-guide.md

 status: publish
 author: 'Jason Bayton'
 excerpt: "A comprehensive guide to planning and executing a migration of Android Enterprise devices between EMM platforms, and the practical realities of moving an estate without losing your mind."
-type: post
+type: documentation
 tags:
-  - Enterprise
+    - General
+layout: base.njk
+eleventyNavigation:
+  order: 2000
 ---

 ## What is this guide?